Francisco Gabilondo Soler: Career

 Francisco Gabilondo Soler was 25 years old when he started his professional musical career.

-At first he did not write children’s songs, but he soon realized that most of his fans were children, so he decided to concentrate his efforts on writing songs for children.
+At first he did not write children's songs, but he soon realized that most of his fans were children, so he decided to concentrate his efforts on writing songs for children.
 Gabilondo Soler composed a total of 210 songs, of which three are unaccounted for.
 Almost all his songs are stories that teach values to children.
 He had the tendency to give animals and things human-like characteristics, and wrote songs about dolls, animals and toys who had something special about them that separated them from the rest.

-On October 15, 1934 he performed on the XEW radio for the first time, singing his own songs.
+On October 15, 1934, he performed on the XEW radio for the first time, singing his own songs.
 "CRI-CRI" the singing cricket was born that day.
-On 1944 Gabilondo Soler, created his own radio show on XEW where he played his songs for people of all ages.
+In 1944 Gabilondo Soler created his own radio show on XEW where he played his songs for people of all ages.

 Gabilondo's songs have also been recorded by opera singer Plácido Domingo, French singer Mireille Mathieu, and Argentine singer Libertad Lamarque, among other world-famous performers.

 He recorded Cri-Cri, El Grillito Cantor (1956), Homenaje a Cri-Cri (1957), Mas Canciones del Grillito Cantor (1958), Los Amigos de Cri-Cri (1959), Cuentos y Canciones de Cri-Cri (1963), Todo el Año con Cri-Cri (1963) 30 Aniversario de Cri-Cri (1964), Conejo Blas a Dónde Vas (1964) and several other collections of his songs.

 In 1979, "El Chavo" paid tribute to Francisco Soler with the song "Gracias Cri Cri".

 Style

-Francisco Gabilondo Soler was able to mix a variety of styles in his songs, including the fox trot, tango (such as in the song “Che Araña”), U.S. country music (“El Raton Vaquero”) and Mexican ranchera music, always employing remarkably imaginative orchestration and rhythm.
+Francisco Gabilondo Soler was able to mix a variety of styles in his songs, including the fox trot, tango (such as in the song "Che Araña"), U.S. country music ("El Raton Vaquero") and Mexican ranchera music, always employing remarkably imaginative orchestration and rhythm.
 Cri-Cri's songs, of which he wrote both the music and the lyrics, became fables of sorts that had both an educational and an entertainment value.
 Some of his songs became so popular over the decades that a few of his characters have become forever engrained in Mexican popular culture, such as "La Muñeca Fea" ("The Ugly Doll"), a song that tells the story of an old broken doll who is sadly forgotten in an attic and is befriended by a mouse.
 Cri-Cri was a historically unique musician due to the multi-generational endurance of his songs and lyrics.

 Songs

-His songs have been translated into many languages such as French, English and Russian, among others.
+His songs have been translated into many languages including French, English, Portuguese and Russian.
 More than songs, Francisco Gabilondo Soler created stories with music, making children all over the world dream with them.

 Some songs performed by Cri-Crí: